 As customer I can view product details, so I know if I want to buy it

 By considering the browser versions, we can break down the work into smaller items:

-Although it would certainly be preferable to deliver this functionality with full support for all browser-versions, there are certainly scenarios where this break-down is feasible.
+Although it would certainly be preferable to deliver this functionality with full support for all browser versions, there are certain scenarios where this break-down is feasible.
 Perhaps the vast majority of the visitors use modern browsers, requiring less effort to support old browsers (other than a warning).
 Or maybe the application is run on an internal network where all users use Internet Explorer 7.
-Again, this allows the Product Owner to prioritize, and helps to team to spend time and effort on the most important functionality first.
+Again, this allows the Product Owner to prioritize and helps to team to spend time and effort on the most important functionality first.

 There are many other strategies that are helpful when breaking down large PBI’s:

 - Break down items based on identified acceptance criteria.
-This may seem very obvious, but it’s often the easiest and most natural way to break down a story.
-Mapping out acceptance criteria for a PBI requires similar strategies as the ones described in this post;
+This may seem very obvious, but it’s often the easiest and most natural way to break down a PBI.
+Mapping out acceptance criteria for a PBI requires similar strategies like the ones described in this post;

 - Break down items based on the parts that are hard to implement and the parts that are easier.
 It may be difficult to set up a piece of functionality in a heavily designed UI, but getting it to work with a simple UI may be easy and sufficient for now.
 Again, it’s all about being pragmatic and delivering business value;